nudataviz/project-fall25-metln/METLN/src/totalevents.md

 ---
 title: All Event Overview
 ---
-# Demographics Across Events
+# Who & When: Demographics For All Events

-When taking all events into account we can see who is buying
+Charts below use data from all events to report on demographic information and time of purchase.
 ```js
 //need to download npm i gender-detection-from-name
 ```